TanStack/router/docs/src/pages/tools/elements-to-routes.md

 ---
-id: elements-to-routes
 title: React Location Elements To Routes
 ---

-The `react-location-elements-to-routes` package exports:
+The `react-router-elements-to-routes` package exports:

 - A `Route` component
 - An `elementsToRoutes` function

 ### Route

-The `Route` component can be used to create a JSX representation of a `Route` object you would normally use to configure your routes in `react-location`
+The `Route` component can be used to create a JSX representation of a `Route` object you would normally use to configure your routes in `react-router`

 - `Route.children` is of type `React.ReactNode` instead of the usual `Route[]`.
 - Only `<Route>` and `<React.Fragment>`/`<></>` elements may be used